How to use Spotify web player on Mac 2025: My recent tricks

 • Safari

-Web player compatibility is pretty extensive now — but it wasn’t always like this.
+Web player compatibility is pretty extensive now, but it wasn’t always like this.
 In 2017, Spotify crossed Safari off the list, so the Spotify web player was only available on Chrome, Firefox, and Edge.
-Luckily, this has changed recently.
-Starting May 2020, Safari is officially a Spotify browser, again.
+Luckily, this has changed.
+Starting in May 2020, Safari is officially a Spotify browser again.
+As of April 2025, it remains active and fully functional, allowing Safari users to use the Spotify Web Player without any issues.

 Spotify web player versus Spotify Mac app